 Elder Justice Initiative

-o Sweepstakes scams - bilk victims out of fees purportedly required to receive a falsely promised prize;
+- Lottery and Sweepstakes scams – bilk victims out of fees purportedly required to receive a falsely promised prize;